|Country:||United States of America (USA)|

-Origin of Cluster Hops
+Origin and Geneology of the Cluster Hop

 Cluster's pedigree is not known but it is possibly the result of a cross between an English variety and an American male hop.
 Cluster is one of the oldest hop varieties grown in the United States.

 Cluster is a dual-purpose hop that can be used in all hop additions throughout the brewing process.